-The rise in popularity isn’t just due to the recent success of superhero movies however, ‘geek culture’ in general has become much more of a trend, with superhero and comic related merchandise almost everywhere you look.
-This can be attributed to a wide range of things from TV shows such as the Big Bang Theory to a wider acceptance (or at the very least awareness) of different mediums in digital age.
+Along with the popularity of superhero comic book adaptations, plenty of non-superhero comics have also been turned into successful movies and tv shows, boosting the whole comics genre even further.
+Adding to the success of recent on-screen adaptions, ‘geek culture’ in general has become much more of a trend, with superhero and comic related merchandise almost everywhere you look.
+This can be attributed to several things from tv shows such as the Big Bang Theory to just a wider acceptance (or at the very least awareness) of different mediums of entertainment in the digital age.